tripvibe/tv-ci-cd/pipelines/README.md

 ## middleware infra pipelines

-WIP these will migrate to a more gitops workflow, but for now are fairly simple oc apply kustomize type flows.
+WIP these will migrate to a more gitops workflow in ArgoCD, but for now are fairly simple oc apply kustomize type flows.

-They also have dependencies on the cluster operators, which needs to be dealt with.
+They may also have dependencies on the cluster operators, which needs to be dealt with.